Integrating MIT Applications with Open edX using Tutor

 MIT Application Setup

-To set up MIT Application:
+To set up the MIT Application:

 - Get the gateway IP for the